MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/concurrency-2.md

     co_await winrt::resume_background();
     // Do compute-bound work here.

-    co_await winrt::resume_foreground(textblock.Dispatcher()); // Switch to the foreground thread associated with textblock.
+    // Switch to the foreground thread associated with textblock. co_await winrt::resume_foreground(textblock.Dispatcher());

     textblock.Text(L"Done!"); // Guaranteed to work.
 }
 ```

+The **winrt::resume_foreground** function takes an optional priority parameter.
+If you're using that parameter, then the pattern shown above is appropriate.
+If not, then you can choose to simplify `co_await winrt::resume_foreground(someDispatcherObject);` into just `co_await someDispatcherObject;`.

 ## Execution contexts, resuming, and switching in a coroutine